Month: June 2014

 Here’s what I did prior to my very recent surgery:

-• Organize things the best you can (paperwork, bills, any special items you will need, any help you will need with your grandchild(ren) such as getting to school, sleepovers with friends, etc.) Also figure out who is willing to help you with meals and other things as needed.
+- Organize things the best you can (paperwork, bills, any special items you will need, any help you will need with your grandchild(ren) such as getting to school, sleepovers with friends, etc.) Also figure out who is willing to help you with meals and other things as needed.

-• Discuss with your grandchild(ren) that you will need their help, that they will need to pick up after themselves, also rules for playing outside, having friends over or not, and anything else that will affect their lives while you’re recovering.
+- Discuss with your grandchild(ren) that you will need their help, that they will need to pick up after themselves, also rules for playing outside, having friends over or not, and anything else that will affect their lives while you’re recovering.
 Kids could also help with doing dishes, taking out trash, small cleaning chores, and also by providing their awesome company!
 This of course is age appropriate, my grandson is 8 so that’s what I did.
 There’s no need to go into all the details with them, especially if they are young, but you will find that they love you and they WANT to help.

-• Clean the house, preferably the day before your procedure.
-This way it will be done clean-home-2-1193877-mwhen you get home and you won’t have to worry about it.
+- Clean the house, preferably the day before your procedure.
+This way it will be done when you get home and you won’t have to worry about it.
 This also includes laundry and changing the sheets.
 Everything!
 (I am one of those people who when I am told I am not allowed to do something it suddenly becomes so important that I get it done.
 So this one helped me a lot!
 Please note though that this is also exhausting!)

-• Food Shopping should be done the day before also.
+- Food Shopping should be done the day before also.
 When shopping remember that frozen food is your friend!
 You could also make a few meals in a crockpot and freeze for a healthier option.
 Make things as easy as possible for yourself while you heal.
 Also don’t forget to get the kids some special treats (aka bribes, just kidding – maybe!)

-• Set up everything you will need so it will be right near you, that way you will have what you need by your side and can rest and heal.
+- Set up everything you will need so it will be right near you, that way you will have what you need by your side and can rest and heal.
 I plugged in all chargers I would need into a power strip.
 You know, for cell phone, blue-tooth headseat, tablet, etc. I also put a coaster on my nightstand and made sure the tv remotes were there.

 As far as any kind of accident that happens suddenly, such as when I broke my ankle in two places after cleaning the hardwood floors (my grandson was 5 at the time)…..

 The best thing to do is just go with the flow.
-Forget the mess, it will be there when you IMG_0174recover.
+Forget the mess, it will be there when you recover.
 And always, always remember that your grandchild(ren), big or small, WANT you to be okay and WANT to help!
 They will amaze you with their love and helpfulness!

 If you have any additional suggestions for coping with health issues please comment.